kldzj/orca-slicer-api/README.md

 > **WARNING:**
 > This project is still in early development and may not be suitable for real production use yet.
 Use at your own risk and ensure you add proper security measures.

-Use the provided setup script to automate installation, configuration, and PM2 setup:
+Use the provided setup script to automate installation, configuration, and PM2 setup (Unix only):

 ```bash
 curl -O https://raw.githubusercontent.com/AFKFelix/orca-slicer-api/main/setup.sh